 Work instructions are a solid tool in any training program.
 But they only work when you do them right!
 Some best practices include:

 - It's all in the details: Instructions must be clear and concise, but also thorough enough so that a worker can follow them without hesitation or assistance.
 This can only be accomplished by offering the appropriate quantity of information, such as by presenting many perspectives or breaking down the explanation into additional steps.
+Use work instructions software to streamline this process.

 - Include stakeholders in the process: Knowing what to include in the instructions and how to effectively convey them requires consulting the appropriate parties in their development.
 Mentoring and hierarchy have always been important aspects of blue-collar jobs, and incorporating the proper individuals will not only guarantee that the relevant information is handed down to new employees but will also make adoption easier.